gitlzzz/ATLAS/docs/source/input.md

 #### MD Filters - `[md.filters]`

 Contains settings related to the filtering of structures obtained from MD calculations.
-Filtering allows the removal of some types of incorrect structures that might pollute the training database
+Filtering allows the removal of some types of incorrect structures that might pollute the training database.

-- `check_atoms_no_neighbor` (bool):  Check for structures that have atoms with no neighbors.
-Specific setting for the neighbor check MD filter.

-:::{warning}
+- `save_filtered_structures`: (bool) Whether to save the filtered structures.

+##### No neighbor filter - `[md.filters.check_atoms_no_neighbor]`

+Specific settings for the no neighbor check filter.
+This will remove structures that have atoms with no neighbors.
+This sometimes helps with bulks, slabs and clusters with no separated atoms, created by large perturbations during MD.

+:::{attention}
-In version 0.6, only use the `check_atoms_no_neighbor` when generating bulks, surfaces or clusters that have no adsorbed molecules.
+Only use when dealing with bulks, surfaces or clusters that have no adsorbed molecules.
+Disable this filter if not needed.
 :::

+- `enable`: (bool) Enable the filter.
+Check for structures that have atoms with no neighbors.

+- `cov_rad_multiplier` = (float) Multiplier applied to the covalent radii to be used as cutoff radius for the neighbor check.
+Default is 1.0

+##### Layer distance fitltering - `[md.filters.layer_distance]`

+Specific settings for the layer distance MD filter.
+This sometimes helps with bulks, slabs and clusters that have large separation between layers, created by wrong supercells.

+- `enable`: (bool) Enable the filter.
+Check for structures with large separation between layers.

-- `layer_distance.max_layer_distance_ang` (float):  Specific setting for the layer distance MD filter.Maximum accepted distance between layers (in Angstrom).
+- `max_layer_distance_ang`: (float) Maximum accepted distance between layers (in Angstrom).

 #### MD Queue - `[md.queue]`